yeekitc/yeekitc/README.md

 ### Hi there 👋 I'm Yee Kit!

-I'm a sophomore studying Computer Science and Human-Computer Interaction at Carnegie Mellon University.
+I'm a junior studying Computer Science and Human-Computer Interaction at Carnegie Mellon University.
 I’m passionate about interaction design, social computing, and software development, and I’m excited to innovate societally impactful solutions.
 In my free time, I love listening to music from all across the world, collecting memorabilia, and preparing surprises for friends.

 Thank you for viewing my GitHub profile 🌱